Note to the reader

 The collaboration between national statistical systems and regional and international organizations is essential for the effective flow of internationally comparable data.
 Such mechanisms can be improved by strengthening the coordination function of national statistical offices in national statistical systems.

-A database of available global, regional and country data and metadata for the SDG indicators accompanying this report is maintained by the United Nations Statistics Division and is available at https://unstats.un.org/sdgs.
+A database of available global, regional and country data and metadata for the SDG indicators accompanying this report is maintained by the United Nations Department of Economic and Social Statistics Division and is available at https://unstats.un.org/sdgs.
 Owing to the emergence of new data and revised methodologies, data series presented in this report may not be comparable with previous data series.

-Investing in data to build back better and to accelerate implementation of the SDGs
+Investing in data to build back better and accelerate implementation of the Sustainable Development Goals

-Timely, quality, open and disaggregated data are vital in enabling governments, development partners, international organizations, civil society, the private sector and the general public to make informed decisions.
-The COVID-19 crisis is clearly demonstrating how critical data can effectively guide decision-making at each step of the pandemic response.
-At the same time, it is also calling attention to the fact that even the most basic health, social and economic data are often absent.
-In addition, the most vulnerable populations who need help the most remain invisible.
-Many national statistical systems around the globe have faced serious challenges in tracking progress on the SDGs, which requires an unprecedented amount of data and statistics at all levels.
+Timely, good quality, open and disaggregated data are vital in enabling Governments, development partners, international organizations, civil society, the private sector and the general public to make informed decisions.
+The COVID-19 crisis has clearly demonstrated how data can effectively guide decision-making at each step of the pandemic response.
+At the same time, it has called attention to the fact that even the most basic health, social and economic data are often absent.
+Without adequate data, the most vulnerable populations who need help the most remain invisible.
+Many national statistical systems across the globe have faced serious challenges in tracking progress on the SDGs, which requires an unprecedented amount of data and statistics at all levels.

-In light of the COVID-19 crisis, financial and technical support for data and statistical systems are needed over the short term to ensure the continuation of statistical operations, the monitoring of emergency response efforts, and the preparation of mitigation and recovery strategies.
-In the medium and long term, increased investments in national data and statistical systems and the mobilization of additional international and domestic resources will be imperative if we are to build back better from the crisis and accelerate implementation of the SDGs.
+In light of the COVID-19 crisis, financial and technical support for data and statistical systems are needed to ensure continuation of statistical operations, momitoring of emergency response efforts, and preparation of mitigation and recovery strategies.
+Increased investments in national data and statistical systems and the mobilization of additional international and domestic resources are imperative if we are to build back better from the crisis and accelerate implementation of the SDGs.